austinauyeung/C9/README.md

 Additionally, the following options can be configured to adjust the behavior of the cursors:
 - Auto-hide in text fields
-  - This is application-dependent and may not work reliably.

 ### Grid Cursor
 <br />